-Perhaps an example of the significance of William’s part in Club affairs in the first few years of his membership of Let it Blaw is that when George Y. Robertson, in his role of Club Bard, presented a collection of rhymes at the 1891 annual Supper and mentioned many prominent members of the Club, William Gillon was one of those incuded.
-The presentation was printed by Club Member A. G. Moir (at his own expense) and a copy of the printed version is included in the Club Minute Book of the period.
+William’s prominence in Club affairs of the day is that when George Y. Robertson, in his role of Club Bard, presented a collection of rhymes at the 1891 annual Supper and mentioned many prominent members of the Club, William Gillon was one of those included.
+The presentation was printed by Club Member A. G. Moir and a copy of the printed version included in the Club Minute Book of the period.
 The layout has been adapted for our website and can be viewed at Ragged Rhymes .